iNoles/bank_account/README.md

 ## Dependencies

-This project has no external dependencies.
-It is a standalone C++ application.
+This project has no external dependencies and is built purely with standard C++ libraries.
+It is a standalone C++ application that requires only a compatible compiler.

 ## How to Build